 if you are breastfeeding, pregnant or trying to become pregnant

-Medicines of the same class as Sebivo can cause excess of lactic acid in the blood (lactic acidosis) and enlargement of the
+Sebivo can cause an excess of lactic acid in the blood (lactic acidosis) which may

 Taking other medicines

-Do not take Sebivo if you are being treated with pegylated interferon alfa-2a, 180 micrograms once weekly (see "Before you
+Do not take Sebivo if you are being treated with pegylated interferon alfa-2a (see

 for chronic hepatitis B or C.